ikr3-lab/health-misinformation/README.md

 # External resources
-In order to execute the code it's necessary to download GloVe pre-trained vector available here http://nlp.stanford.edu/data/glove.6B.zip and put the files inside the folder ```Resources/Glove```
+In order to execute the code it's necessary to download GloVe pre-trained vector available here http://nlp.stanford.edu/data/glove.6B.zip and put the .txt files (dim.
+50, 100 and 200) inside the folder ```Resources/Glove```